7 Fascinating Ways to Use Charcoal in Your Home

 When you only have small vents in the walls, ceiling, or floor it won’t do to just ventilate or deep clean.
 You need to get rid of mold once and for all.
 Bathrooms, laundry rooms, and basements are the most likely environments to be humid and smell bad.

-The good news is that charcoal can help get rid of moisture completely.
+The good news is that this mineral can help get rid of moisture completely.

 2. Help in the garden and yard